Saros: 12 Beginner Tips to Survive Your First Runs

 Weapons, shields, and efficient damage

-5) Early weapon familiarity matters more than weapon rarity
+5) Early weapon familiarity matters more than rarity

-Several beginner guides recommend testing everything, and that is the correct approach.
-Saros weapons appear to be shaped heavily by room geometry, enemy distance, and pressure pattern rather than by a simple rarity ladder.
-A weapon that feels weak in an open biome can be excellent in a cramped side room or during mobile cleanup.
+Test everything.
+Weapons in Saros are shaped by room geometry, enemy distance, and pressure pattern, not a simple rarity ladder.
+A gun that feels weak in an open biome can be excellent in a cramped side room or during mobile cleanup.

-Do not lock into the first gun that feels stable.
+Do not lock into the first stable-feeling gun.
 Learn what each category does for you: lane clearing, burst damage, crowd control, safe chip fire, or close-range deletion.
-Early runs should teach weapon roles.
-That knowledge will outlast any single pickup.
+Early runs should teach weapon roles, and that knowledge outlasts any single pickup.
+For a full breakdown of which guns suit which playstyle, see our best primary and power weapons guide.

-6) Treat shield use and energy offense as one combat loop
+6) Treat shield use and energy offense as one loop

-That means you should avoid panic-spending your defensive tools on single stray projectiles when you can sidestep instead.
+That means you should not panic-spend defensive tools on single stray projectiles you could simply sidestep.
 Save shield usage for meaningful bursts, then convert that stabilized moment into high-value damage.
-If your current weapon also uses a perfect reload or strong alternate fire timing, learn that cadence in low-pressure rooms first.
-Saros seems to reward rhythm more than brute force.
+If your weapon also has a perfect-reload or alternate-fire cadence, learn it in low-pressure rooms first.

 7) Use melee to create space, not only to finish targets

-Melee is easy to undervalue in a projectile-heavy game, but it matters because crowded arenas are a spacing problem first.
-A quick close-range strike can clear a weak enemy, interrupt pressure near your feet, and reopen a route that was about to disappear.
-That has more value than the raw damage number suggests.
+Melee is easy to undervalue in a projectile-heavy game, but crowded arenas are a spacing problem first.
+A quick close-range strike clears a weak enemy, interrupts pressure near your feet, and reopens a route that was about to disappear — more value than the raw damage number suggests.

-The important limit is obvious: do not dive into red projectile zones or nova effects just because a melee finisher is available.
-Use melee after a safe dash, during a recovery window, or against a small enemy that is blocking your movement lane.
-If it does not improve your position, it is usually not worth the risk.
+The limit is obvious: do not dive into red projectile zones or nova effects just because a melee finisher is available.
+Use melee after a safe dash, during a recovery window, or against a small enemy blocking your lane.
+If it does not improve your position, it is not worth the risk.

 FinalBoss // Gear